ben-burwood/h3-compactfill/README.md

 1. Calculate the finest resolution whose average Cell is still at least as large as the polygon's bounding box.
 2. Generate a Cell Covering of the Boundary at that Resolution - using h3o's `Tiler` (implements `polygon_to_cells`) in `Covers` Containment Mode, dilated by one grid-ring (`grid_disk(1)`).

-#### Compaction

-Compaction happens during the search

-### Coordinates

-Latitude-compensated space (longitude scaled by cos(lat₀) where lat₀ is the polygon centroid latitude) so Euclidean distances used for the disk test are near-isotropic.